ManuMario0/asm-exercises/lets-play-with-pointers/README.md

 Welcome the show !
 Here you'll learn to use pointers !

 # But wait, what is a pointer ?
-Well, good quesiton.
+Well, good question.
 A pointer is an adress !
 This is exactly and only an adress !

 "But how do I use it in assembly ?"